(833) 262-7801

 At its most basic, fleet tracking is just what it sounds like: following the course or progress of your vehicles while they’re on the road.

-With GPS, fleet managers could now see a near real-time view of the location of their vehicles — and, sometimes, even other data such as speed and direction of travel — without any input from the drivers.
+With basic fleet tracking, managers of small fleets (or businesses just getting started) can see a near real-time view of the location of their vehicles — and, sometimes, even other data such as speed and direction of travel — without any input from the drivers.

 Telematics is a set of systems and add-ons that use the Global Positioning System (GPS) and onboard diagnostic (OBD) equipment to plot a vehicle’s movement on a computerized map.
 Once the components are installed, the telematics hardware processes more than just location.